Extension theorems for reductive group schemes

-In this Section we prove three results on extending homomorphisms of reductive group schemes via taking (normalizations of) Zariski closures.
-The first one complements Theorem 1.1 (c) and Proposition 2.5.2 (see Proposition 5.1) and the other two refine parts of [Va1] (see Subsections 5.2 to 5.5).
+In this Section we prove two results on extending homomorphisms of reductive group schemes via taking (normalizations of) schematic closures.
+The first one complements Theorem 1.4 (b) and Proposition 2.5.2 (see Proposition 5.1) and the second one refines [V1, Lemma 3.1.6] (see Proposition 5.2).